Ayush1M/Dice-Game/README.md

 This is a dice game which focuses on the concepts of Javascript.

 ### Goal of the Project
+* To add two player functionality.
+* To add a scoreboard to display the dice score.
 * Add a Roll button to roll the dice.
 * Add a reset button to restart the game.
 * Add message to show which player won or the game is tied.